 The Cartwright project’s decision memo, however, states that the new livestock waters “will be made available for wildlife year-round.”
 This sounds good, until you consider that it’s doubtful that the amount of water being diverted out of the springs would be reduced during droughts.
 Since the amount of water emanating from the springs would likely decrease during droughts, the ecological damage caused by the water diversions would be worse in dry times.
 This is the situation with many livestock waters created by diverting perennial springs in the arid Southwest.

 The typical diets of cattle and mule deer usually have minor overlap, because cattle prefer to graze herbaceous plants and deer prefer to browse woody plants.
 This is often used, as it was with this project, as a justification for permitting increased cattle grazing in mule deer habitat.
 But much of the Cartwright allotment’s vegetation is Sonoran Desert scrub, semi-arid grassland, and chaparral, so there’s not a lot of herbaceous vegetation.
 It’s the same situation on all of the Tonto’s desert grazing allotments.
 This forces cattle to eat a lot of brush to survive.
-In fact, research has shown that grasses never comprise more than 50% of the forage consumed by cattle in the desert Southwest (Rosiere 1975).
-Subsequently, cattle compete with desert mule deer for browse forage on arid allotments.
-Research has also shown that this competition increases during the hot summers and droughts (Knipe 1977, Scott 1997, Severson 1983, Short 1977, Swank 1958), especially in the xeroriparian corridors (dry washes) preferred by desert mule deer.
+In fact, research has shown that grasses never comprise more than 50% of the forage consumed by cattle in the desert Southwest (Rosiere 1975), and that cattle are forced to rely on eating desert shrubs during the hot and dry summer months (Smith 1993).
+Subsequently, cattle compete with desert mule deer for browse forage on arid allotments during the toughest times – the hot summers and droughts (Knipe 1977, Scott 1997, Severson 1983, Short 1977, Swank 1958), especially in the xeroriparian corridors (dry washes) preferred by the deer.
 The increased use of browse by cattle during these times also negatively affects the deer habitat component of cover.
 The bottom line is that new livestock waters facilitate desert mule deer habitat degradation by helping to keep cattle on the land during dry times.

 Furthermore, Grondin’s rubber stamp approval of the Cartwright HPC project proposal facilitated an increase in livestock grazing on the allotment from the 1,182 AUMs authorized in 2019, to the 4,275 AUMs authorized in the 2020 AOI, or about 376%.
 This will obviously have a negative impact on the local wildlife habitat.